-- 4.4 If a child is in immediate danger or at risk of harm, a referral will be made to children's social care (through the MASH) and any member of staff can make this referral.
+- 4.3 Indicators of abuse can be found in Appendix B. - 4.4 If a child is in immediate danger or at risk of harm, a referral will be made to children's social care (through the MASH) and any member of staff can make this referral.
 A Designated or Deputy Designated Safeguarding Lead should be available at all times, but in exceptional circumstances the member of staff should speak to a member of the Senior Leadership Team or seek advice directly from social care and then take appropriate action.
-The Designated Safeguarding Lead should be made aware as soon as possible.

-- 4.5 Staff, parents and the wider community must report any concerns that they have about the welfare of children, however minor or seemingly insignificant.
-Staff should not assume that someone else will report concerns.

-- 4.6 The school recognises that any child can be the victim of abuse and may benefit from early help.
-However, the school will be particularly vigilant to potential need for early help if a child;

-- is disabled and has specific additional needs;

-- has special educational needs (whether or not they have a statutory education, health and care plan);

-- is a young carer;

-- is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups;

-- is frequently missing/goes missing from care or from home;

-- is misusing drugs or alcohol themselves;

-- is at risk of modern slavery, trafficking or exploitation;

-- is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse;

-- has returned home to their family from care;

-- is showing early signs of abuse and/or neglect;

-- is at risk of being radicalised or exploited;
+The Designated Safeguarding Lead should be made aware as soon as possible. - 4.5 Staff, parents and the wider community should report any concerns that they have about the welfare of children, however minor or seemingly insignificant.
+Staff should not assume that someone else will report concerns. - 4.6 The school recognises that any child can be the victim of abuse and may benefit from Early Help.
+However, the school will be particularly vigilant to potential need for early help if a child; - is disabled and has specific additional needs; - has special educational needs (whether or not they have a statutory education, health and care plan); - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups; - is frequently missing/goes missing from care or from home; - is misusing drugs or alcohol themselves; - is at risk of modern slavery, trafficking or exploitation; - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse; - has returned home to their family from care; - is showing early signs of abuse and/or neglect; - is at risk of being radicalised or exploited;

-- is a privately fostered child.
+- is a privately fostered child.2

 - 4.7 Stanton Bridge Primary School recognises that abuse can take many different forms.
 Staff will also receive training on the following issues and action will be taken if Stanton Bridge Primary School believes that a child is at risk of or is the victim of;

 - physical abuse;

 - sexual abuse;

 - child sexual exploitation;

 - emotional abuse;

 - neglect;

 - bullying, including cyber- or online-bullying;

 - child criminal exploitation (including involvement in county lines);

 - domestic abuse;

 - fabricated or induced illness;

 - faith-based abuse;

 - female genital mutilation;

 - forced marriage;

 - gangs or youth violence;

 - gender-based violence;

 - hate;

 - radicalisation;

 - relationship abuse;

 - serious violence;

+- sexual violence or sexual harassment (including peer on peer abuse);

+- sexting;

+- So-called 'honour-based' abuse;

+- trafficking and modern slavery.

+- 4.8 Stanton Bridge Primary School will also take action to protect;

+- Children missing in education;

+- Children missing from home or care.

+- 4.9 There are other familial issues that can have a detrimental impact on children.